mrlacey/Rapid-XAML-Toolkit/docs/getting-started.md

 - `RapidXaml.Common` is a shipping **VSIX** package that contains Visual Studio context menus that are shared by other extensions. _[marketplace link](https://marketplace.visualstudio.com/items?itemName=MattLaceyLtd.RapidXamlCommon)_
 - `RapidXaml.CustomAnalysis` is the **NuGet** package that contains the shared logic for custom XAML Analysis. _[install link](https://www.nuget.org/packages/RapidXaml.CustomAnalysis/)_
 - `RapidXaml.Generation` is a shipping **VSIX** package that contains the functionality for generating XAML from C# and VB.NET code. _[marketplace link](https://marketplace.visualstudio.com/items?itemName=MattLaceyLtd.RapidXamlGeneration)_
-- `RapidXaml.RoslynAnalyzers` is a shipping **VSIX** package that contains Roslyn Analyzers and code fixes. _[marketplace link](https://marketplace.visualstudio.com/items?itemName=MattLaceyLtd.RapidXamlRoslynAnalyzers)_
+- `RapidXaml.RoslynAnalyzers` is a shipping **VSIX** package that contains Roslyn Analyzers and code fixes for use in projects that use XAML files. _[marketplace link](https://marketplace.visualstudio.com/items?itemName=MattLaceyLtd.RapidXamlRoslynAnalyzers)_
 - `RapidXaml.Shared` is a library containing code shared between other projects that produce a VSIX package.
 - `RapidXamlToolkit` is a shipping **VSIX** extension pack for bundling all separate tools through a single extension. _[marketplace link](https://marketplace.visualstudio.com/items?itemName=MattLaceyLtd.RapidXamlToolkit)_
 - `RapidXamlToolkit.Tests` is a test project containing automated tests for other projects in the solution.
 - `RapidXamlToolkit.Tests.Manual` is a test project containing tests that require additional configuration or manual verification.
 You will need to make changes to the code to run these tests.
 Look for comments in the code for details of what to change/specify.
 - `Tools/OptionsEmulator` is a WPF app that allows viewing the UI that is displayed in the Options dialogs without having to start an instance of Visual Studio.
-It is useful in testing .
+It is useful in testing.
 - `Tools/Benchmarking` is a Console app that contains a sampling of the XAML Analysis functionality and is used for monitoring performance.
 - `Tools/RapidXaml.InternalAnalyzers` contains Roslyn code anlayzers for enforcing code patterns and requirements within the solution.
 - `Tools/SetVersionNumbers` is a Console app that can set the version number in all files that are part of the toolkit.
 This exists to avoid manually changing multiple files.